llealloo/audiolink/README.md

       - NOTE: If you previously used AudioLinkInput, you are welcome to continue doing so, however now in 2.5+ AudioLink is much smarter about inputs.
 Try dragging it straight into the AudioLink / audio source parameter!

 ## Upgrading avatar projects
-1. Before upgrading your project, **MAKE A BACKUP**!
-The latest version of AudioLink changes many things - better safe than sorry.
-2. In a file browser, delete the "Assets/AudioLink" folder and the "AudioLink.meta" file.
+1. In a file browser, delete the "Assets/AudioLink" folder and the "AudioLink.meta" file.
-3. Follow the "First time setup" steps for avatar projects described below.
+2. Follow the "First time setup" steps for avatar projects described below.

 ## First time setup
 Looking to test out an avatar?
 See the "For Avatar Testing" section.
 Otherwise, see the "For Worlds" section below.
 After installation, check the "Getting Started" section for some tips.